sta/websocket-sharp/README.md

 }
 ```

-If you set the custom validation for the server certificate, you use the `WebSocket.ServerCertificateValidationCallback` property.
+If you want to set the custom validation for the server certificate, you should use the `WebSocket.ServerCertificateValidationCallback` property.

 ```cs
 ws.ServerCertificateValidationCallback = (sender, certificate, chain, sslPolicyErrors) => {